angelajfisher/meeting-mate/README.md

 ### Usage

 Meeting Mate has been designed with simplicity in mind for a smoother, more reliable operation.
 Simply add the bot to your Discord server, then begin watching a Zoom meeting with the command `/watch meeting_ID: <your Zoom meeting ID>` in your channel of choice.
 The bot will take care of the rest!
-Until it receives the `/cancel` command, it will continuously listen to Zoom webhooks and provide real-time status updates in Discord for the requested meeting.
+Until it receives the `/cancel` command or the bot shuts down, it will continuously listen to Zoom webhooks and provide real-time status updates in Discord for the requested meeting(s).

 <div align="right"><a href="#table-of-contents">↑ Back to top ↑</a></div>